Looking into the face of your newborn is one of the most mesmerizing experiences a parent can have, even when it’s number two, three or four.

 Whether or not a middle school child will be held accountable for required homework is not something they can control.
 What they can control is choosing to do it right away, after dinner or at 5 in the morning or even whether or not they do it, accepting the results of those efforts.

 I’m sure the characteristics mentioned above were part of Ashton Eaton, helping him move forward whenever he had a setback.
 The encouragement and support from adults, whether parents or others, makes a huge difference in how a child perceives these ideas.
-As a sideline, the high school coach that saw promise in Ashton back in 2006 was in the grandstands at the Olympics in Reo, still encouraging and celebrating the outcome of what it means to be resilient.
+As a sideline, the high school coach that saw promise in Ashton back in 2006 was in the grandstands at the Olympics, still encouraging and celebrating the outcome of what it means to be resilient.

 Today, when asked if he will go for a third Olympics, Ashton’s answer is “No.” He is ready to move on to use his influence in other ways, such as starting a foundation that will in someway impact the lives of others.
 That’s the importance of resilience; it provides the glue that creates emotionally strong individuals, the kind every parent dreams of when they look into the eyes of their newborn.